 Flour Shop‘s famous rainbow explosion cake took the Internet by storm when it started circulating on all the food channels around 2017 and 2018.
-Soon, Flour Shop founder and head baker Amirah Kassem was demoing the cake on The Today Show and Late Night With Jimmy Fallon, and it has since taken off.
+Soon, Flour Shop founder Amirah Kassem was demoing the cake on The Today Show and Late Night With Jimmy Fallon.
+In the time since, it has taken off.
 Many would call the Rainbow Explosion Cake the best birthday cake in NYC in terms of sheer whimsy.
 And if you ask anyone from the social media generation– they’ve probably already seen it.

 This tiny LES institution is something of a hidden gem, favored by locals who love their excellent trifles and cupcakes.
 However, Sugar Sweet Sunshine makes reliably excellent custom birthday cakes, as well.
-As a result, they are totally under the radar.
-One year, my husband worked with them to design a custom Peanut Butter and Banana Cake with fresh banana, peanut butter frosting, and vanilla butter cake.
-It was arguable the best birthday cake I’ve ever had (no shade to the other cakes on this list).
+As a result, they are totally under the radar!
+One year, my husband worked with their team to design a custom Peanut Butter and Banana Cake for my birthday.
+Made with fresh banana, peanut butter frosting, and vanilla butter cake, it was the best birthday cake I’ve ever had!
+(No shade to the other cakes on this list, though.)

-Later, I bought my mother a custom pistachio cake from this same baker, and it was a blast to create a flavor profile that was tailor designed for her specific taste.
-(She doesn’t like super sweet frosting, are flavored cakes that are artificially colored, for example.
-I told them this, and the bakery delivered exactly what I wanted.)
-They also specialize in unique offerings like mocha frosting, for example– in you want a simple chocolate cake with an elevated frosting, or something much more elaborate and unexpected, they’ll create something perfect for your palate.
-(And they have great customization options for foodies.)
+Later, I bought my mother a custom pistachio cake from this same baker, and it was so fun creating a flavor profile that was tailored to her specific taste.
+(She doesn’t like super sweet frosting or cakes that are artificially colored, for example.
+I told them about this, and the bakery delivered exactly what I envisioned.)
+Sugar Sweet Sunshine also specializes in unique flavors like mocha.
+Whether you want a simple chocolate cake with an elevated frosting, or something much more elaborate and unexpected, they’ll create something perfect for your palate.
+(And they have great customization options for gourmands.)

 City Cakes makes crazy, insanely-creative fondant designs that prove anything is possible when it comes to birthday cake imagination.
 Go to them if you have a specific, ambitious design in mind.
-Even though they are without a doubt the best bakery for children’s birthday cakes in NYC, City Cakes’ designs delight kids and adults alike.
-See their epic Roman Colosseum Cake, above.
+Even though they are without a doubt the best bakery for children’s birthday cakes in NYC, City Cakes’ designs delight adults, as well.
+(See their epic Roman Colosseum Cake, above.)

 Obviously, this creativity comes at a price, but if you’re going to go for an outlandish design, you can trust that you will get what you pay for.
-The execute is reliably flawless.
-City Cakes also does weddings and corporate events, and their cakes are best suited for a crowd.
-Accordingly, we recommend ordering from them for birthday parties rather than intimate gatherings.
-Otherwise, you’ll have tons of cake leftover– which, admittedly, might not be such a bad thing.
+The execution is reliably flawless.
+City Cakes also does weddings and corporate events, as their cakes are best suited for a crowd.
+Accordingly, we recommend ordering for birthday parties rather than intimate gatherings.
+Otherwise, you’ll have tons of cake leftover– which, admittedly, might not be such a bad thing. 🙂

 View this post on Instagram